Find Cheap Health Insurance Quotes in Your Area

 While the tax credit subsidies are generally applicable to households making up to 400% of the federal poverty level (FPL), the cost-sharing reduction discounts are available only to households earning up to 250% of the FPL.
 The amount of your discount will depend on which bucket your income places you in.
 The lower your income bracket, the larger portion of the expenses the insurance carrier will pick up through the plan, and the lower your out-of-pocket cost-sharing fees.

 In some cases, tax credit subsidies are available to those making more than four times the federal poverty level, and that will be the case through 2025.

 Cost-sharing reductions increase the AV of a health insurance plan, by forcing an insurer to pick up a higher proportion of the costs.

 The AV of a plan is the percentage of total healthcare costs that a plan will end up covering on average.
 With an AV of 70%, a consumer enrolled in a Silver plan would be expected to pay on average 30% of the actual healthcare costs they incurred with the company picking up the rest.
 Since these Actuarial values are based upon the average enrollees, the actual percentages for any individual household will vary significantly based upon their total healthcare costs.
 In general, the lower your expected healthcare costs the lower the AV value will be since you are responsible for the deductibles before the insurer picks up any part of the bill.

 |201 - 250%||73%||$5,200||$10,400|

-Shoppers that may qualify of cost sharing reductions should keep in mind the role out of pocket costs play in their total cost of coverage when selecting plans on the insurance exchanges.
-Focusing too much on premiums paid may lead you to selecting plans that are less than ideal by not taking advantage of these benefits.
+Shoppers that may qualify for cost-sharing reductions should keep in mind the role out-of- pocket costs play in their total cost of coverage when selecting plans on the insurance exchanges.
+Focusing too much on premiums paid may lead you to select plans that are less than ideal by not taking advantage of these benefits.